 Click here to visit the NF1 Knowledge Hub where we have a full range of resources and information sheets available.

 Neurofibromatosis type 2:

 NF2 is a rarer condition which causes different health problems to NF1 and is not associated with general learning difficulties.It is most often identified in the teenage years or early twenties.
-However sometimes it is picked up during early school years.
+However, sometimes it is picked up during early school years.

 NF2 causes benign tumours (non-cancerous lumps) to grow in the brain and spine.
 The tumours are different from NF1 tumours.
 Problems associated with NF2 are hearing loss and deafness.
 Some people may have reduced vision.
-Others may have weakness in one of their limbs that may limit mobility or strength, or may have balance difficulties.
+Others may have weakness in one of their limbs that may limit mobility or strength or may have balance difficulties.

 Depending on the child’s difficulties, it is appropriate to consider the Special Needs range of resources to ensure access to all the opportunities that the school can offer.
-It is particularly helpful to consider assessment by the sensory team if hearing and vision are impaired.
+It is particularly helpful to consider an assessment by the sensory team if hearing and vision are impaired.